-Concernent (Real of
+the second second

-COMMUNITY ASPIRATION COUNCIL OBJECTIVE A LUE
+COMMUNITY ASPIRATION COUNCIL OBJECTIVE

 An active, healthy and safe community with a range of easily accessible services and facilities.
 To support the Shire of Gingin community to be inclusive, vibrant, healthy and safe through the Shire's shared service delivery.
-22.2

 FOCUS AREA 2 - Natural Environment

-COMMUNITY ASPIRATION COUNCIL OBJECTIVE 18
+COMMUNITY ASPIRATION COUNCIL OBJECTIVE

 The Shire of Gingin's natural assets are protected for future generations and recognised as one of the greatest sources of pride in our community.
 To develop the Shire's capacity to support the conservation of natural assets and undertake sustainable resource management.

-FOCUS AREA 3 - Infrastructure & Devel opment
+FOCUS AREA 3 - Infrastructure & Devel opment -

-COMMUNITY ASPIRATION COUNCIL OBJECTIVE 100
+COMMUNITY ASPIRATION COUNCIL OBJECTIVE 3 A

 High quality community infrastructure and development.
 To effectively manage growth and provide for the community through the delivery of community infrastructure in a financially responsible manner.

-FOCUS AREA 4 - Economic Developmen ıt 1 En
+FOCUS AREA 4 - Economic Developmen t

 COMMUNITY ASPIRATION COUNCIL OBJECTIVE

 A strong economy based on tourism, agriculture, resources and supportive industries.
 To support economic development through the Shire's service delivery.

 FOCUS AREA 5 - Governance

-COMMUNITY ASPIRATION COUNCIL OBJECTIVE S. IN
+COMMUNITY ASPIRATION COUNCIL OBJECTIVE - IN

 Progressive and transparent leadership which is contemporary and involves the community in responsible governance.
 To demonstrate effective leadership, governance and advocacy.
-6

-And the state of t
+Manana Maria Maria A DECEMBER OF THE REAL OF THE